webmaster442/TCPlayer/README.md

 * Supports MP4 chapters
 * Notifications on track change

 ## Requirements to run
  - Windows 7/8/8.1/10
  - Total commander for the plugin install (tested with 8.51a x64)
- - .NET Framework 4.7 (As of version 2.1)
+ - .NET Framework 4.7.2 (As of version 2.6)
    http://www.microsoft.com/hu-hu/download/details.aspx?id=30653
- - For MIDI playback a soundfont is needed.
-For starters you could use the default soundfont provided with the Bass midi component: http://www.un4seen.com/download.php?x/ChoriumRevA
+ - **For MIDI playback a soundfont is needed.** For starters you could use the default soundfont provided with the Bass midi component: http://www.un4seen.com/download.php?x/ChoriumRevA

 ## License